 With the ubiquity of satellite radio and streaming audio, physical media has been relegated to dusty shelves in the basement.
-While there is certainly a nostalgic element to the act of pushing a favourite mixtape into the dashboard, or selecting the best CDs for a long road trip and sliding them into a cartridge in the trunk of the car, the convenience of thousands of songs, engrossing podcasts, or unputdownable audiobooks makes digital media the choice for most new car buyers.
+While there is certainly a nostalgic element to the act of pushing a favourite mixtape into the dashboard, or selecting the best CDs for a long road trip and sliding them into a cartridge in the trunk of the car, the convenience of thousands of songs, great Canadian podcasts, or unputdownable audiobooks makes digital media the choice for most new car buyers.
 Very few new cars even have a CD slot these days—many will have multiple USB ports instead.

 Front bench seats

 Bench seats were the standard of most family cars through the ’80s, though a couple of cars (notably the Chevrolet Impala and Toyota Avalon) retained a three-across seating option into the early 2000s.
 That middle seat was never the most comfortable—it was typically narrow, causing elbows, shoulders, and knees to rub—though some drivers enjoyed the extra room (sans the third passenger) to spread their knees.
 Others might be nostalgic for the cozy confines of a bench seat on date night, where a loved one can slide closer to the driver.

 Safety is the primary reason bench seats have been relegated, as airbags tend to work best when directly in front of the passenger, and it was nearly impossible to fit an airbag for that centre seat right where the radio would go.

 Classified advertisements for used cars used to highlight the expensive options fitted to a car in an effort to make it sell.
 Power windows, power door locks, and air conditioning were all features that once cost extra.
 Manual, wind-up windows have disappeared—and good riddance!
 Never again will drivers know the struggle of reaching across the car to raise windows while driving in a sudden rainstorm.
 A press of a button opens or closes everything.